 The image displays two undergraduate mentors and a teacher working together on the Grade 7 Heat Islands investigation.

-During AMMP professional development, UCLA mentors and Clinton Middle School teacher, Julie Resurrecíon, learn to collect data for the Grade 7 Heat Absorption and Emission Lab.
+During AMP professional development, UCLA mentors and Clinton Middle School teacher, Julie Resurrecíon, learn to collect data for the Grade 7 Heat Absorption and Emission Lab.
 In this lab, participants gather information that helps them think about why some LA communities endure more heat than others.

 Image displays UCLA undergraduate students working together on an AMMP activity in the Grade 8 Covid investigation.